demisto/content/Packs/MyXSIAMPack_content_approval/README.md

-Test README For The XSIAM Demo Pack
+Test README For The XSIAM Demo Pack - with customer widgets